 Each individual is different and values certain aspects more than others.

 Hence, we are convinced that it is important for you to know about the whole process, the pros and the cons of each individual product or service.
 With that information, you should be able to make an educated decision about whether it is worth buying or not.

 Interestingly, it is not unusual to read websites that praise themselves for disclosing that they received a product for free.
 However, in the US every online magazine or blogger is required by law to disclose whether they received any form of compensation – including gifts – for a review.

 Now, abiding by the law is everyone’s responsibility, and every respectable publication should do that by default.
 No one should praise themselves for NOT breaking the law.

 Nevertheless, we wanted to reaffirm that we fully disclose in every review whether we were provided with the product by the company or not.
 Also, we never accept any form of compensation for a review.

 When linking to useful products or books, we realized that we often linked to amazon and hence we signed up to their affiliate program.
 Every time you click on links that lead you to amazon and add something to your cart and buy it, we make a small commission.
 We reinvest the proceeds to pay maintain the website, so we can provide more useful content to you for free.
 Apart from that, we are not interested in affiliate marketing.

 - Our readers are our No.1 priority.

-- We do not write or publish sponsored reviews or articles.
+- We do not write or publish sponsored reviews

 - We fully disclose in every review if we were provided with a review item.